-During the next reference periods CIP will continue to monitor the indicator to seek alignment with CIP's Biodiversity Action Plan, Responsible Investment Policy, the Fund's ESG Standards and ensure that all harm will be mitigated.
-In addition, the Fund will continue to work with the projects on protecting endangered species and minimizing environmental impacts.
+During the next reference periods fund will continue to monitor the indicator to seek alignment with CIPs Biodiversity Action Plan, and CIP's Responsible Investment Policy and ensure that all harm will be mitigated.
+CIP's continued work with the Fund's projects on protecting endangered species and minimising environmental impacts.

-Water - Emissions to water 2023 Data coverage 2024 Data coverage 8 Tonnes of emission to water generated by investee companies per million EUR invested (weighted average) 0 57% 0 75% Waste - Hazardous waste and radioactive waste ratio 2023 Data coverage 2024 Data coverage Tonnes of hazardous waste and radioactive waste generated by investee
+Water - Emissions to water 2023 Data coverage 2024 Data coverage Tonnes of emission to water generated by investee companies per 8 million EUR invested (weighted average) 0 44% 0 81% Waste - Hazardous waste and radioactive waste ratio Tonnes of hazardous waste and radioactive waste generated by 9 investee companies per million EUR invested (weighted average) 2.6 44% 0.9 47%